 A state of the southeast United States.
 It was admitted as the 20th state in 1817.
-The first settlers in the region (1699) were French, and the area became part of Louisiana.
+French settlers arrived in 1699, and the area became part of Louisiana.
 It passed to the British (1763-1779) and then to the Spanish before being ceded to the United States in 1783.
 The Mississippi Territory, organized in 1798 and enlarged in 1804 and 1813, also included the present state of Alabama.
 Jackson is the capital and the largest city.xWord History:

-“big river.”
-The French took the name with them as they went down Big River to its delta, and it superseded all the other names for Big River used by local Indian tribes and by earlier Spanish explorers.
-In 1798 Congress applied the Ojibwa name of the river to the territory of Mississippi, newly organized from lands inhabited by the Natchez, Choctaws, and Chickasaws.
-Still, “Father of Waters” is a happy error: “The Big River again goes unvexed to the sea”
+The French then took the name with them as they went down the Big River to its delta, and it eventually superseded all the other names for the Big River used by local Indian tribes and by earlier Spanish explorers.
+Later, in 1798, Congress applied the Ojibwa name of the river to the territory of Mississippi, newly organized from lands inhabited by the Natchez, Choctaw, and Chickasaw.